lstables/developer-test/README.md

 ### Instructions

 + Create a new Laravel project.
-+ Set up the project to use your choosen database.
++ Set up the project to use your chosen database.
-+ Set up a `.env` file with the appropriate database configurations.
++ Set up a `.env` file with the appropriate database configuration.

 > [!IMPORTANT]
 > We would like you to use `https://openlibrary.org/developers/api`